 Angus McBean (1904–1990) was one of Britain’s most prolific photographers.
-His archive chronicling the British stage from 1936 to 1965 was acquired by Harvard in 1970.
+His archive chronicling the British stage from 1936 to 1965 was acquired by the Harvard Theatre Collection in 1970.
 It consists of approximately 30,000 5 x 7 inch glass plate negatives, over 25,000 contact prints (a subset of which McBean printed himself), and a collection of theater programs from the productions McBean photographed.

 Throughout his career, McBean photographed hundreds of productions in and around London.
 He had longstanding commissions at The Old Vic, the Shakespeare Memorial Theatre (now the Royal Shakespeare Company), and the fledgling Royal National Theatre.
 He also photographed opera and ballet performances at Sadler’s Wells, the Royal Opera House, and Glyndebourne as well as many leading West End productions ranging from revues to large-scale musicals.